Paul Ogorzow

-Paul Ogorzow (29 September 1912 – 26 July 1941), also known as the S-Bahn Murderer, was a German serial killer and rapist who was active in Nazi-era Berlin between 1939 and 1941, during the height of the Second World War.
+Paul Ogorzow (born Paul Saga; 29 September 1912 – 26 July 1941), also known as the S-Bahn Murderer, was a German serial killer and rapist who was active in Nazi-era Berlin between 1939 and 1941, during the height of the Second World War.
 An employee of Deutsche Reichsbahn, he exploited the regular wartime blackouts to commit numerous murders and sex crimes, mostly targeting lone female passengers travelling aboard Berlin's S-Bahn commuter rail system, and solitary housewives whose husbands had been called up for military service.
 Following his arrest by the Kriminalpolizei, Ogorzow was convicted of killing eight women and executed by guillotine at Plötzensee Prison.

 Background

 Early life

 Paul Ogorzow was born on 29 September 1912 in the village of Muntowen, East Prussia, Imperial Germany (present-day Muntowo, Poland), the illegitimate child of Marie Saga, a farm worker.
-Saga's father later filled out his new grandson's birth certificate, marking it with three crosses and the child's birth name: Paul Saga.
+Saga's father later filled out his new grandson's birth certificate, marking it with three crosses and the child's birth name of Paul Saga.

 In 1924, the now 12-year-old Paul was adopted by Johann Ogorzow, a farmer in Havelland.
 He would eventually take his adoptive father's surname as his own.
 Paul was initially employed as a labourer on a farm in the village of Nauen, and later worked at a steel foundry in Brandenburg-an-der-Havel, before ultimately settling in Berlin.